active-logic/uta/Documentation/Dev/Resources.md

 A list of keywords that can be used either in character finder (macOS) or with some online search engines:

+- Carian 𐊬𐊹𐋂 and more
+- Linear (but not in fixed size)
 - Punc, Punctuation
 - El, Ell, Ellipsis
 - Syllabic